-PAS BBOXX Nigeria
+PAS Solar Nigeria

-Until now, most of the low-income families and micro-businesses set to benefit from the initiative have had to rely on expensive and polluting kerosene lamps and drycell torches for home lighting – or simply go without electricity altogether.
+Without the systems, most low-income families and micro-businesses in the area have to rely on expensive and polluting diesel generation, kerosene lamps and drycell torches for home lighting – or simply go without electricity altogether.
 But with the 50Wp solar PV panel and 17Ah battery installed with every system, people are now getting access to clean, reliable and affordable electricity.

 SHS Nigeria underlines the important role standalone SHS have in providing a cost-effective power supply for lighting and appliances to remote, off-grid households, and demonstrates the financial viability of such initiatives to other developers and investors.